bobf/postmortem/README.md

 ## Usage

-_Postmortem_ automatically integrates with _Rails ActionMailer_ and  _Pony_.
+_PostMortem_ automatically integrates with _Rails ActionMailer_ and  _Pony_.
 When an email is sent an entry will be visible in your application's log output.

 The path to the preview file is based on the current time and the subject of the email.
 If you would prefer to use the same path for each email you can disable timestamps (see [configuration](#configuration)) and simply reload your browser every time an email is sent.